fastforwardlabs/mdffreport12/src/05-landscape.md

 - *Data requirements*
 Outlier can connect to databases provided by cloud services.

-- *Modeling approach/technique(s)*
-This information is not publicly available.

 - *Point anomalies or intervals*
 Anomalous events are presented discretely, on a point-by-point basis.

-- *Thresholding*
-This information is not publicly available.

 - *Root cause investigation*
 Outlier allows customers to not only surface key insights about business